Music News | Music Reviews + Commentary | Christmas Gifts for Musicians | New Releases | Interviews

 Through Twitter, I was asked by Oxford City Guide (@OxfordCityGuide) to review Swedish band Baskery at The Jericho Tavern in Oxford.
 It ended up being a great night out and I really enjoyed their music.

 In the review, which included a short write-up of local Oxford band InLight, I noted that it would be great to see InLight play as a full band, as that night they were there as just a 2-piece.
 Well.
-Lead singer Charlie happened to see this, got in touch with me, and then invited me to see the full band play, which I did, and that then lead to an interview with Charlie for Band Weblogs.
+Lead singer Charlie happened to see this, got in touch with me, and then invited me to see the full band play, which I did, and that then lead to an interview with Charlie.
 That’s just two bands as examples, that I’ve been turned on to because of Twitter.

 My latest Twitter story is not affiliated with music – but baseball.
 I’m following someone (@GallagherMeow) who tweeted that he made a list of his ten favorite Red Sox players of all time.
 After following the link back to his blog, I noticed, in my opinion, a couple players were missing, so I replied to him on Twitter asking “Where’s Jim Rice and Fred Lynn?” because they happen to be my favorite Red Sox players of all time.
 He didn’t reply back, but that’s okay…he pretty much answered that question by writing up his own personal top 10.